 After this, the webinar aims to respond to the following questions through expert presentations and discussions:

 - What are the most important aspects of digital P/CVE work and what knowledge and skills are needed?

 - What are opportunities and how do you overcome the challenges?

 - What are the aspects that make digital youth work effective?

 - How can you apply this in your P/CVE practice?

 Interested in attending?

-Please register for the webinar by clicking on this link.
+Please register for the webinar by clicking on .
 This link will redirect you to a page on which you will find a button ‘register’.
 Please click on this link and sign up with the email address on which you will attend the webinar.

 Shortly afterwards, you will receive a registration link in your email from WebEx which will lead you to the webinar environment.